FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/television/1986/1986-09-28-live-from-her-majestys.md

 title: Live From...
 subtitle: The Picadilly Theatre, London
 description: Lena performs Don't Leave Me This Way, and joins the rest of the cast at the end, for a chorus of There's No Business Like Showbusiness.
-categories: [Theatres, London Weekend Television]
+categories: [Theatre, London Weekend Television]
 ---

 <div class="responsive-video">